-- 1. Push foot pedal (A) all the way down to STOP tractor. - 2.
-Pull PTO lever (C) all the way back to the rearward (OFF) position. - 3.
-Look behind the vehicle to be sure there are no bystanders nearby. - 4.
-Move shift lever (B) to the right and rearward to the R (REVERSE) position. - 5.
-Release foot pedal slowly.
+- 1. Pull PTO lever (C) all the way back to the rearward (OFF) position. - 2.
+Look behind the vehicle to be sure there are no bystanders nearby. - 3.
+Move shift lever (A) rearward to the R (REVERSE) position.

 FOR EMERGENCY STOPPING: